MicrosoftDocs/cpp-docs/docs/atl/reference/ccommodule-class.md

 ```

 ### Parameters
- `lpszRes`
+ *lpszRes*
  [in] A resource name.

- `nResID`
+ *nResID*
  [in] A resource ID.

- `bRegister`
+ *bRegister*
  [in] Indicates whether the object should be registered.

- `pMapEntries`
+ *pMapEntries*
  [in] A pointer to the replacement map storing values associated with the script's replaceable parameters.
 ATL automatically uses `%MODULE%`.
 To use additional replaceable parameters, see the Remarks for details.
-Otherwise, use the **NULL** default value.
+Otherwise, use the NULL default value.

 ### Return Value
  A standard HRESULT value.

 ### Remarks
- Runs the script contained in the resource specified by `lpszRes` or `nResID`.
+ Runs the script contained in the resource specified by *lpszRes* or *nResID*.

- If `bRegister` is **TRUE**, this method registers the object in the system registry; otherwise, it unregisters the object.
+ If *bRegister* is TRUE, this method registers the object in the system registry; otherwise, it unregisters the object.

  By specifying the [DECLARE_REGISTRY_RESOURCE](registry-macros.md#declare_registry_resource) or [DECLARE_REGISTRY_RESOURCEID](registry-macros.md#declare_registry_resourceid) macro, `UpdateRegistryFromResourceD` will be invoked automatically when your object map is processed.

 > [!NOTE]
->  To substitute replacement values at run time, do not specify the `DECLARE_REGISTRY_RESOURCE` or `DECLARE_REGISTRY_RESOURCEID` macro.
-Instead, create an array of **_ATL_REGMAP_ENTRIES** structures, where each entry contains a variable placeholder paired with a value to replace the placeholder at run time.
-Then call `UpdateRegistryFromResourceD`, passing the array for the `pMapEntries` parameter.
-This adds all the replacement values in the **_ATL_REGMAP_ENTRIES** structures to the Registrar's replacement map.
+>  To substitute replacement values at run time, do not specify the DECLARE_REGISTRY_RESOURCE or DECLARE_REGISTRY_RESOURCEID macro.
+Instead, create an array of `_ATL_REGMAP_ENTRIES` structures, where each entry contains a variable placeholder paired with a value to replace the placeholder at run time.
+Then call `UpdateRegistryFromResourceD`, passing the array for the *pMapEntries* parameter.
+This adds all the replacement values in the `_ATL_REGMAP_ENTRIES` structures to the Registrar's replacement map.

 > [!NOTE]
 >  To statically link to the ATL Registry Component (Registrar), see [UpdateRegistryFromResourceS](#updateregistryfromresources).